On Robust Cross-View Consistency in Self-Supervised Monocular Depth Estimation: EXPERIMENTS

+Our VDA loss is designed to exploit temporal coherence in voxel space to ensure the models' robustness and tolerance to challenging cases, especially moving objects.
+Samples of depth images produced by models with and without VDA loss are shown in Figure \ref{fig:ablation}.
+The right parts show the superiority of our method in handling moving objects.
+The depth maps in the last row (with VDA loss) are of higher quality than those in the third row (without VDA loss) and the second-row PCloss (baseline method with Point cloud alignment loss \cite{mahjourian2018unsupervised}), confirming the effectiveness of VDA loss in moving objects regions.

-The experimental analysis of VDA loss consists of the analysis of VDA loss in handling moving objects and the analysis of hyperparameters in VDA loss.} \paragraph{The effectiveness of VDA loss in handling moving objects} We conducted quantitative and qualitative experiments to validate the effectiveness of our VDA loss.
-We split the whole test set into two parts namely motion set and static set, respectively, according to if there is moving object in the scenes.
-We evaluated our method and the baseline method in both sets.
+Besides, we further analyse VDA loss including the analysis of VDA loss in handling moving objects and the analysis of hyper-parameters in VDA loss.

+\paragraph{The effectiveness of VDA loss in handling moving objects} We conducted quantitative and qualitative experiments to validate the effectiveness of our VDA loss.
+We split the whole test set into two parts namely motion set and static set, respectively, according to if there is a moving object in the scenes.
+We evaluated our method and other representative methods in both sets.
 The results are reported in Table \ref{tab:motion}.
-For the quantitative comparison, it is clear that our method is more robust to scenes with object motions than the baseline.
+According to evaluation results, our method achieves the best performance in the motion test set.
+For the static test set, our method performs the best in three error metrics of four and the second best in the accuracy metrics with marginal gaps (0.002, 0.001, and 0.001, respectively).
+It is noted that the loss is proposed to keep the method performing stably towards violation factors.
+According to the experiment results, our method achieves a better trade-off than other methods in the two settings.
+For the quantitative comparison, it is clear that our method is more robust to scenes with object motions than other methods.
 Moreover, we show several visual samples in Figure \ref{fig:ablation}.
 As shown in the right part of Figure \ref{fig:ablation}, our method can robustly and clearly infer the moving vehicles in outdoor driving scenes, while other methods may lose or misestimate the moving objects.